The arithmetic of genus two curves with (4,4)-split Jacobians: Polarized (2,2) -Isogenies on Jacobians of genus 2 curves

-In this section, we introduce $(2,2)$-isogenies between Jacobians of genus 2 curves, also known as \emph{Richelot isogenies}.
-See also \cite[~Chapter 8]{SmithThesis}, \cite[~Chapter 9]{MR1406090} \cite{MR970659}, or \cite[~Section~4]{MR1736231}.
+The purpose of this section is to describe polarized $(2,2)$-isogenies between Jacobians of genus $2$ curves.
+Such isogenies are called \emph{Richelot isogenies}.
+After giving an explicit description of the $2$-torsion, we review the classical description of Richelot isogenies over algebraically closed base fields, or more generally, base fields with sufficient roots.
+Most of the material presented here is already known, see \cite{MR970659}, \cite[Chapter 8]{SmithThesis}, \cite[Chapter 9]{MR1406090}, or \cite[Section~4]{MR1736231}.
+The new contribution is Proposition~\ref{T:twist}, where we determine the appropriate twist of the codomain for non-algebraically closed base fields.

 Let $k$ be a field of odd characteristic, let $\kbar$ be an algebraic closure of $k$ and let $C$ be a curve of genus $2$ over $k$.
 Then $C$ admits a model of the form

 where $f(X)\in k[X]$ is a square-free polynomial of degree $5$ or $6$.
 If $k$ has at least $6$ elements, then we can assume that $f_6\neq 0$.
-There are some curves over $k=\FF_3,\FF_5$ that escape our analysis but their base extensions to $\FF_{9}$ and $\FF_{25}$ do fall within our scope.
+This excludes some curves over $k=\FF_3,\FF_5$ from our considerations.
+In fact, such curves have at least $4$ rational Weierstrass points, which forces the Galois structure of the kernel of Richelot isogenies defined over $k$ to be of the type that is already covered by the existing literature.
 Note that $(f_6Y)^2=f_6^2f(X)$ is also a model of $C$ over $k$, so it is not a restriction to insist that the leading coefficient is a cube.
 We assume that $f_6 = q_2^3$ for some $q_2\in k$.